Claremont Review of Books

 The Claremont Review of Books (CRB) is a quarterly review of politics and statesmanship published by the conservative Claremont Institute.
 A typical issue consists of several book reviews and a selection of essays on topics of conservatism and political philosophy, history, and literature.
-Authors who are regularly featured in the Review are sometimes nicknamed "Claremonsters."

-The editor is Charles R. Kesler.
+The editor is American political scientist Charles R. Kesler.
 The managing editor is John Kienker, and the senior editor, William Voegeli.
 Joseph Tartakovsky is a contributing editor.
 Contributors have included William F. Buckley Jr., Harry V. Jaffa, Mark Helprin (a columnist for the magazine), Victor Davis Hanson, Michael Anton, Diana Schaub, Gerard Alexander, David P. Goldman, Allen C. Guelzo, Joseph Epstein, Hadley P. Arkes, and John Marini.